Knoblauchpilze/bsgalone/README.md

 It seems like this can be justified to sometimes have a bit of logic in the database but should (based on these two examples) be avoided.

+In this context, we implemented a business logic layer which aims at separating the concerns to update the database and how to do it.
+Typically each action that the user can take usually involves multiple operations in the database.
+For example signing up means:
+* registering the player
+* adding some starting resources/gear
+* register at least one ship
+* set the current system of the ship to the starting system

+This is probably why it's not popular to put all of this logic in a stored procedure: it is quite complex and can get messy really fast when writing it in the language of the procedure.
+It is also not easy to debug or validate parameters within the procedures.
+On the other hand we can very easily do this if we keep a business logic layer in the application.

+We chose to use a concept of services, all inheriting from a base [IService](src/lib/bsgo/services/IService.hh) class: there's a service for each kind of action (for example signing up, purchasing an item, etc.).
+Each of them define the conditions to meet for an action to be allowed, and the logic to actually perform the action.

+Later on, it can also be relatively easily be extended to not do all the validations locally but rather by contacting a remote server.

+**Note:** for now we don't use a single transaction to perform a complete action.
+This probably needs to be changed in the future to not leave the database in an inconsistent state.

 # Future work

 ## Useful links